 We provide a wide range of activities that our children can participate in before school, at lunchtime and after school.

-The majority of our after school clubs are led by staff within school, some of which include football, netball, cooking, knitting, choir, art, Zumba and French.
+The majority of our after school clubs are led by staff within school, some of which include football, cooking, choir, maths and handwriting.

 In addition to being affordable for parents and carers, they also provide children with the opportunity to pursue areas of the curriculum they are most interested in, or sports and hobbies they particularly enjoy, beyond the school day.